 Addiction is a complex disease that victimizes the individual, the family and the community.
 For many who are often dually addicted, brief hospitalization is not enough.
-There is often a long history of behavior patterns and habits that impair personal relationships, employment and the ability to stay clean when confronted with the stresses of everyday life.
+There is often a long history of behavioral patterns and habits that impair personal relationships, employment and the ability to stay clean when confronted with the stresses of everyday life.
 For individuals in this situation, there is The Fellowship Home.

 We are well known for the long-term success of our Comprehensive Relapse Prevention Program.
 It is a two-year program with a nine-month residency component followed by 15 months of aftercare.
 Our clients learn to identify the issues that led to their initial abuse of substances.
 They are educated about how those same issues might still jeopardize their recovery.
 Clients who complete the program are equipped with the ability to self-evaluate and self-counsel.